CedricTravelletti/CedricTravelletti.github.io/_pages/about.md

 I am a postdoctoral researcher in the [Mathematics for Materials Modelling](https://matmat.org/) (MatMat) group at EPFL Lausanne.

-I am a researcher in Statistics an Machine Learning at the University of Bern interessted in using machine learning to guide data acquisition pocesses in the natural sciences.

 I obtained my PhD in statistics from the University of Bern in June 2023 under the supervision of [Prof. David Ginsbourger](http://www.ginsbourger.ch/), writing a [thesis](https://boristheses.unibe.ch/4553/1/23travelletti_c.pdf) on how to use machine learning to guide data acquisition pocesses in the natural